top of page

 Debt

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business carries manageable debt that could be repaid within a three-year period.
 This is calculated by dividing total long-term debt by earnings.
 After reviewing Watsco’s financials, I found that the company currently carries no debt.
 Therefore, debt is not a concern when investing in Watsco.
 It is also worth noting that over the past 20 years, Watsco’s long-term debt has never exceeded 0,32 years’ worth of earnings.
 This long track record of conservative financial management suggests that debt is unlikely to ever pose a significant risk for investors in Watsco.
+Management has consistently emphasized maintaining a strong and conservative balance sheet as a core part of the company’s long-term philosophy.
+Watsco was debt-free throughout the entirety of 2025, reflecting this cautious financial approach.
+A strong balance sheet also gives the company significant flexibility to pursue acquisitions, invest in new initiatives, and respond to opportunities in a fragmented industry.
+In other words, Watsco’s financial strength allows it to fund growth internally without relying on excessive borrowing, which further reduces risk for shareholders.

 Support the Blog